-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice.
+However it was unclear if verbal complaints were always recorded. - We saw that information was available to help patients understand the complaints system such as leaflets.

-We looked at four complaints received in the last 12 months and found they were satisfactorily handled, and dealt with in a timely way, with openness and transparency.
-Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
+We looked at the one complaint received in the last 12 months and found this had been satisfactorily handled and dealt with in a timely way.
+We saw there was openness and transparency with dealing with the complaints.